stratisMarkou/random-walks/content/analysis-i/ch05-diff/content.md

 </details>
 <br>

+We can also show that differentiability implies continuity.
+The product rule is useful in showing this.

 <div class="lemma">

 **Lemma (Differentiability $\implies$ continuity)** If $f$ is differentiable at $x_0$, then it is also continuous at $x_0$.